 Study Away in the U.S.

+Formal study away options include the Brown-Tougaloo Exchange, Urban Education Semester, and Wheaton College Exchange Programs.
+Students may talk with deans in the College about these specific programs.
 Brown students who wish to study at other U.S. colleges or universities and want to transfer course credits back to Brown must obtain prior approval from the Dean of the College office as well as the appropriate academic departments.